 Childhood Hunger in Pittsburgh

-There are 45,070 children in Allegheny county who do not have regular access to nutritious, affordable food.
-While the reach of federal nutrition programs is significant, thousands of food-insecure Pittsburgh children still go without.
-Families are stretched even further during the summer months without free or reduced school lunch programs.
+There are 43,000 children in Allegheny county who do not have regular access to nutritious, affordable food according to Just Harvest.
+While the reach of federal nutrition programs is significant, thousands of food-insecure Pittsburgh children still go without food.
+Families have to stretch themselves further during the summer months without free or reduced school lunch programs.

 There are long-term impacts of child hunger that extend beyond the discomfort of being hungry.
 Food insecure children, according to Greater Pittsburgh Community Food Bank, are more likely to suffer in areas of education and behavior.